CharisShimillas/Transformer-based-MTS-Localization/README.md

 Rows correspond to time steps, while columns correspond to time-series dimensions.
 In the test label file, a '1' in the ij cell indicates that the j-th time series is anomalous at time step i.

 The files can be in csv or npy format , but make sure to adjust  the ***data_loader*** function.

+## Training & Evaluating
+You can train and test the model for each dataset using the command found in the scripts folder.

 Please check the `instructions.txt` file for detailed usage instructions.